renrut/Pizza/NY Pizza Dough.md

 | Sugar | 15g |
 | Luke Warm Water | 425g |

+## Option 1 - Knead
 ### Mix a da' Pizza
 Combine flour, salt, yeast in a bowl and wisk together until homogenous.
 Add olive oil and water and mix with hands until shaggy, sticky dough is formed.

 ### Knead a da' Pizza
 Turn out dough onto the table and knead.
 I like to use a bench scraper because the dough is typically quite sticky.
 Try to resist adding more flour to the mix, unless the dough feels very wet.
 Knead for a while, and you will feel the dough become less sticky, although it will never become not sticky.
 You are done kneading once the dough is relatively smooth about 10-15 mins.
 I can never get mine to pass a full window pane test because I usually get impatient at this point, but it gets close enough.

+## Option 2 - Food Processor (Preferred)
+Combine flour, salt, yeast in a bowl of a food processor and give it a quick spin to get homogenous.
+I use a dough blade, but I dont think it matters.
+Add olive oil and water and run the food processor for ~4 mins until its a smooth ball.
+It will be higher hydration than the above method since you aren't adding any extra flour, but I think the dough gets a lot crispier this way.

+## After Kneading...
 ### Cold Ferment a da' Pizza
-Oil your hands and lightly oil 3 deli containers/empty yogurt containers/tupperware.
+Oil your hands and lightly oil 4 deli containers/empty yogurt containers/tupperware.
 Divide the dough by weight into 3 parts.
 It should be ~360g per container, but do the math to be sure.
 Form each into a ball and place seam side down in the container.
 Put the lid on each container and place in the fridge for __at least 24 hrs__.
 I prefer 2-3 days in the fridge.

 After the cold ferment, we're looking for a good long strands of gluten that almost look snotty.
 ![https://i.imgur.com/C2nYRQD.jpg](https://i.imgur.com/C2nYRQD.jpg)